Newington (Vic.)

 Newington is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, Newington's population is estimated at around 1,788, a decrease of 56 people since the 2021 Census.
-The resident population was 1,786 in June 2024, with an additional validated new address since the Census date.
-This results in a density ratio of 748 persons per square kilometer.
-Population growth was primarily driven by overseas migration.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of Feb 2026, Newington's population is estimated at around 1,788, reflecting a decrease of 56 people since the 2021 Census.
+The resident population was estimated by AreaSearch following examination of ABS ERP data release in June 2024 and validation of one new address since the Census date.
+This level of population equates to a density ratio of 748 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
+Overseas migration primarily drove recent population growth in Newington (Vic.).
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation to SA2 levels.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends project an above median growth for locations outside capital cities; Newington is expected to grow by 323 persons to 2041, reflecting a gain of 18.3% over the 17-year period.
+Future population trends project an above median growth for locations outside capital cities, with Newington expected to grow by 312 persons to 2041, reflecting a gain of 17.3% over the 17-year period.

 Frequently Asked Questions - Population